studiocolibri/studiocolibri/themes/colibri/README.md

 # Hi there !

-This a custom theme for studio colibri agency
+This is a custom theme for studio colibri web agency.